falkr/thesis-tips/tips.md

 # Writing

+We discussed the different parts the report consists of, and turn our attention now to the actual writing process.

 ## Getting Started

-Getting started with the writing can be difficult, sometimes even uncomfortable.
-The editor window is empty, and any attempt to write some sensible sentences is followed by doubts if the sentence is good enough, if it can be understood by the reader, and if that sentence should actually exist at all.
+Getting started with the writing can be difficult.
+The editor window is empty, and it can feel overwhelming to come up with good sentences.
 There are different techniques to overcome this initial threshold:

   - Instead of writing, it may be easier to create a figure of a system or process first.
 Even a simple sketch of the figure can help to find simple words and sentences to describe it, step by step, from left to right or top to bottom.
   - Sometimes it helps to explain an issue to another person and make notes of the comments or formulations that helped to convey a point.
 It’s not uncommon to ask a colleague to serve as such a catalyst and listen to your argumentation.
-You may return the favor to them another time.
+You may return the favour to them another time.

-In the end, you have to ask the question which information or issue you want to convey to the reader, write them down, and then refine once you find out what else is needed so that all information is presented in a proper context.
 A useful skill is to imitate a person that does not know what you know.
+You have to ask the question which information or issue you want to convey to the reader, write them down, and then refine once you find out what else is needed so that all information is presented in a proper context.

 Take away all focus from editing issues during this initial writing phase.
 Don’t spend any time on making your document pretty, or be too much concerned about other details that do not affect your arguments.
 You can take care of this in the later rounds of editing.
 It may therefore also be wise to use a very simple editor in the initial writing phase, without any formatting or disturbing functions.
-Some writers also prefer to make the initial sketch of an argument with pencil and paper.
+Some writers make the initial sketch of an argument with pencil and paper.

 ## Writing Style

-Developing a good writing style takes time, and it’s hard to give any definite answer of what makes a *good* style.
-In general, a good writing style is one that effectively communicates your message and does not annoy the reader.
-The most usual annoyances are the following:
+A good writing style effectively communicates your arguments and results to the reader.
+It may take some time to develop such a style, and it’s hard to give clear instructions what a good writing style is.
+However, it’s easier to point out what *not* to do:

-  - *Too verbose*.
+  - *Writing too verbose*.
 It’s obvious that you try to use as many words as possible.
-  - *Too short*.
+  - *Writing too short*.
 You don’t explain things good enough, do not deliver	enough examples, explain figures completely.
-  - *Too formal*.
+  - *Writing too formal*.
 Scientific and technical writing can be precise without being too formal.
-  - *Too informal*.
+  - *Writing too informal*.
 While we encourage you to use a vivid language, overdoing it may have the opposite effect.
-  - *Not focused*.
+  - *Writing without focus*.
 Within any sentence, within any paragraph and within every section, it must be clear to the reader what the thesis is about and why the current issue is important.
-  - *Too complicated*.
+  - *Writing too complicated*.
 You explain a subject matter more complicated	than it ought to be.
 Explaining things simple is not easy, but exactly this is what your job as a writer includes, and what is also rewarded.

+If you manage to prevent the above problems, you are probably on the right track.

 ## Effective Paragraphs